santisq/SimpleQueryUI/README.md

 ### 2021-03-01
 #### Added
 - __Forms DPI Awareness:__ Now all forms should adapt to screen resolution and scaling.
 C# code from https://hinchley.net/articles/get-the-scaling-rate-of-a-display-using-powershell/
-- __'Refresh' Button:__ Performs the query against Active Directory for the items on the DataGrid without the need to perform a new search.
+- __`Refresh` Button:__ Performs the query against Active Directory for the items on the `DataGrid` without the need to perform a new search.
-- __'Select Properties' Button:__ Add or Remove properties to the items on the DataGrid without the need to perform a new search.
+- __`Select Properties` Button:__ Add or Remove properties to the items on the DataGrid without the need to perform a new search.
-- __'Remove All' Button:__ Added to the 'Properties' Form, allows to remove all items on the Properties List.
+- __`Remove All` Button:__ Added to the `Properties` Form, allows to remove all items on the Properties List.

 ## FUNCTIONALITY

-All the entries added to the Search Form will be validated, those entries that do not correspond with the selected 'Object Class' as well as those entries that could not be found on the Domain will be displayed on a new form where you can see each skipped entry as well as the status (why was the entry skipped).
+All the entries added to the Search Form will be validated, those entries that do not correspond with the selected __`ObjectClass`__ as well as those entries that could not be found on the Domain will be displayed on a new form where you can see each skipped entry as well as the status (why was the entry skipped).
 This information can also be exported.

 __Screenshots are from an older version.__